andrewheiss/nonprofitsp22.classes.andrewheiss.com/content/assignment/01-community-issue-mission-vision.markdown

 ## Grading

-I will grade this paper using rubric that I will provide later.
+I will grade this assignment using this rubric: [`blank_community-issue-mission-vision.xlsx`](/files/blank_community-issue-mission-vision.xlsx)

+*(I'd highly recommend downloading the rubric and referencing at it as you work on your assignment!)*